 Ever struggled with weight loss?
 What about maintaining that loss?
 Yup, me too.
 It’s hard!
 Especially when we live in a world where information is so readily available, and there are SO many different “weight loss” plans you can find from a simple Google search.
-Whether it be a diet plan (and again, there are too many to count) or pills… Mouth drops, even hypnotherapy!
+Whether it be a diet plan, pills… Mouth drops, even hypnotherapy!

 Why We Struggle with Losing Weight

 This is a complicated question because our weight is influenced by SO many factors.
 This includes, but isn’t limited to:

 To name a few… But to keep it simple: it’s all to do with our energy requirements i.e., how many kilojoules we need to live, breathe, think, keep our blood pumping etc.

 Some days our energy requirements can be high – other days they can be low.
 One of the main things that will influence that requirement on any specific day is exercise.
 The more we exercise, the more energy we need to maintain our weight and vice versa.
 If we are not so active, then we need to consume less energy (kilojoules) to maintain our weight.
 Makes sense, right?